 Our professional training sessions ensure you get the most out of your software, quickly.

 Depending on your needs and with the help of our trainer, you’ll be able to create and improve exam questions, evaluate the performance of your assessments as well as individual candidate performance, blueprint your exams and design and manage an OSCE.
-If you are using an OMR scanner, we’ll show you how to scan and score your assessments with your choice of software.

 If you don’t have time for a training session and would like help with processing your exams, our bureau service will be able to help.